xiaoshan1994/xiaoshan1994.github.io/content/english/post/markdown-syntax.md

 ## Headings

-The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.
+To create a heading, add number signs(#) in front of a word or phrase.
+The The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.

 # H1